andreasohlund/SimpleWebshop/exercises/shipping-options/README.md

 }
 ```

+Run the UI to see that it works.

 ## Send a command to register shipping options

 Teacher: Who should sent this command?
 What are the downsides of pushing this via an event?
 Refer to Putting your events on a diet talk

 ### Add command